Hotel Esplanade Zagreb

 Its opulent interior makes good use of white marble, dark wood paneling, crystalline chandeliers, and art deco details, while rooms and suites include marble bathrooms with heated floors.
 A stay at the Esplanade might include Segway tours, limousine service, or even a special canine pampering for your four-legged family member, and it should definitely include a stop at the hotel's own Zinfandel, one of Croatia's finest restaurants.

 In keeping with the Italian palazzo vibe, the hotel has a grand main staircase and palatial rooms with high ceilings and large windows.
-The restaurant serves fine Italian-inspired cuisine cooked by a Michelin-starred chef under an expansive skylight, and the upscale bar includes a cigar lounge, as if to hint at the light-night deal-making that went on years ago within the walls of this storied property.
+The restaurant serves fine Italian-inspired cuisine cooked by a Michelin-starred chef under an expansive skylight, and the upscale bar includes a cigar lounge as if to hint at the late-night deal-making that went on years ago within the walls of this storied property.
 Make sure to stop in at the spa, which offers Parisian THÉMAÉ products and Finnish and Turkish saunas.

 The Hotel Dubrovnik building has been overlooking Ban Jelačić Square since 1929 when it started out as Hotel Milinov.
 It's been expanding and regularly renovating ever since, with both a vintage and modern wing.
 Guests in search of an extra special stay can try for "Mercury's room," directly behind a statue of the Roman god Mercury sitting on the hotel exterior, for good luck.
 Mercury was the god of travel and merchants, and this particular incarnation was sculpted by Anton Dominik Ritter van Fenkorn, who also created the statue of Baron Josip Jelačić that you can find in the square.